BARRIO TELEVISION at BIPOC Media Conference, Kaleidoscope Live! in Charlotte, NC

 Barrio Television feature in “Fiscal Spotlight: Three Docs About Claiming Space in the World and in History“

-Friends of puerto rico Initiative
+Friends of puerto rico Initiative: Virtual talk

 Members of the original Realidades 1972 crew and documentary director, Christina DiPasquale, sit for a roundtable discussion on the show and Barrio Television, the film working to tell the story of these activists-turned-television-producers for the first time.

-Center for puerto rican studies
+Center for puerto rican studies: virtual talk

 Documentary filmmaker, Christina DiPasquale, and Centro Library Manager, Aníbal Arocho, discuss the groundbreaking PBS series executive produced and hosted by Humberto Cintrón, Realidades.

 The National Association of Latino Independent Producers names Barrio Television’s Christina DiPasquale as a 2022 Latino Media Market Fellows.
+The film was one of five docus chosen.

 Free Press is joined by Christina DiPasquale, Heads Up!, Ivanhoe Sol, La DePaulia, Lyons Recorder and more for a conversation about the ways community members are coming together to address gaps in local news.

-American archive of public broadcasting
+American archive of public broadcasting: archive news

 The American Archive of Public Broadcasting reviewed filmmaker Christina DiPasquale’s request to make more episodes of Realidades public and added dozens more of the series programs free and streaming online.